oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_age_18_120.md

 **Expected Result:**
 - The system accepts the provided age between 18 and 120
 - A verification code or confirmation message is sent based on the contact method used
-- A verification code is sent to the provided mobile number
 - User proceeds to the next step or sees a confirmation message

 ---